Johnsondhoni07/Python-Projects/README.md

 # Python-Projects
-Creating python project using Python idle.
+python project done in Python idle.

 These projects are done to prove my level in python.